Title

 Factual Background

-(1) Whether the CA correctly found that the NLRC gravely abused its discretion and that AMSFC and DFC constructively dismissed Baya.
-(2) Whether AMSFC and DFC are liable for separation pay, moral damages, and attorney’s fees.
-(3) Whether Sumifru, as surviving entity of the merger with DFC, should be held solidarily liable for monetary awards.
+The Supreme Court identified the following issues: whether the CA correctly found that the NLRC gravely abused its discretion and that AMSFC and DFC constructively dismissed respondent; whether AMSFC and DFC are liable to respondent for separation pay, moral damages, and attorney’s fees; and whether Sumifru (Philippines) Corporation, as surviving entity in the merger with DFC, should be held solidarily liable with AMSFC for the monetary awards.

 ...continue reading